kang-cao-corgi/coj/notes.md

    8. ***Do not look back to Egypt*** (command)

-   9. Entered the land of Cannan
+   9. Entered the land of Canaan

 #### Climax 2. the event of Jesus on the cross and the Pentecost (coming of the Holy Spirit)